Per semester tuition is $32,225 in 2022–23.

-In addition to the direct costs listed above, a student should budget $1,850 to $3,850 for books and incidentals such as laundry, clothing, recreation, health insurance, and travel (average cost for two round trips between home and school).
+In addition to the direct costs listed above, a student should budget approximately $1,950 for books and incidentals such as laundry, clothing, and recreation.
+Students should also budget approximately $250–$1,800 for travel expenses (average cost for two round trips between home and school).
 Those who intend to remain on campus during vacation periods must remember that extra funds will be needed for meals.

 Billing of Accounts for Fall and Spring

-The business office will mail or provide billing statements to registered students for tuition, fees, and other charges six to eight weeks before the beginning of classes each semester.
-A billing information and release form must be completed if billing statements are to be sent to a party or address other than the student.
-If this form is not completed, billing statements will be sent to the student’s permanent address when school is not in session, and to the student’s campus mail stop when school is in session.
-The total amount due on the billing statement is payable by the semester due date, which is normally the Friday before the first day of classes.
+The business office will email billing statements to registered students for tuition, fees, and other charges six to eight weeks before the beginning of classes each semester.
+A billing information and release form must be completed if billing statements are to be sent to a party other than the student.
+If this form is not completed, billing statements will be sent only to the student.
+The total amount due on the billing statement is payable by the semester due date, which is normally three Fridays before the first day of classes.
 Students who do not meet these deadlines will be subject to cancellation of registration.